do something

 Conditions are always evaluated from left to right.

 Repeat initiates an infinite loop; these are not commonly used in statistical applications but they do have their uses.
-The only way to exit a repeat
+The only way to exit a repeat loop is to call break.

 x0 <- 1